Members of the UMaine community may self-archive full-text documents, images, multimedia content, and datasets at no cost in DigitalCommons@UMaine.

-Self-archiving in UMaine's Institutional Repository helps you manage your professional reputation, increases your scholarly impact, and creates a long-term legacy for your academic contributions.
+Self-archiving in the University of Maine's green open access, institutional repository helps faculty, students, and staff to manage their professional reputation, increase scholarly impact, and create a long-term legacy for their academic contributions.

 UMaine students may submit work that has been authorized by sponsoring faculty.
 Student work will be made available under the relevant academic Department, School, or program within the Digital Commons.
 Student work must be accompanied by an authorization form signed by a faculty advisor for each work being submitted to the repository.
 For more information, please review the full Student Work Submission Instructions.